hyperionxt/social-network-API/README.md

 ### Users:

  * users can register, login and logout
  * users can be superuser or not
- * users can update their profile(description, password, email)
  * users can upload an image as pfp.
+ * users can update their profile(description, password, email, image)
  * users can ask a recover password request.

 ### JWT: